fish-shell/fish-shell/doc_src/cmds/set.rst

 **-U** or **--universal**
     Sets a universal variable.
-    The variable will be immediately available to all the user's ``fish`` instances on the machine, and will be persist across restarts of the shell.
+    The variable will be immediately available to all the user's ``ghoti`` instances on the machine, and will be persist across restarts of the shell.

 **-f** or **--function**
     Sets a variable scoped to the executing function.